CTSRD-CHERI/cheribuild/README.md

 ```
 # NOTE: the next command doesn't seem to work on FreeBSD
 ~/.local/bin/activate-global-python-argcomplete --user
-# On FreeBSD (or if the above work for some other reason) do this:
+# On FreeBSD (or if the above doesn't work for some other reason) do this:
 echo 'eval "$(register-python-argcomplete cheribuild.py)"' >> ~/.bashrc
 ```